Mammal: Evolution from older amniotes

 The original synapsid skull structure contains one temporal opening behind the orbitals, in a fairly low position on the skull (lower right in this image).
 This opening might have assisted in containing the jaw muscles of these organisms which could have increased their biting strength.

 The first fully terrestrial vertebrates were amniotes.
 Like their amphibious early tetrapod predecessors, they had lungs and limbs.
 Amniotic eggs, however, have internal membranes that allow the developing embryo to breathe but keep water in.
 Hence, amniotes can lay eggs on dry land, while amphibians generally need to lay their eggs in water.

 The first amniotes apparently arose in the Pennsylvanian subperiod of the Carboniferous.
 They descended from earlier reptiliomorph amphibious tetrapods, which lived on land that was already inhabited by insects and other invertebrates as well as ferns, mosses and other plants.
 Within a few million years, two important amniote lineages became distinct: the synapsids, which would later include the common ancestor of the mammals; and the sauropsids, which now include turtles, lizards, snakes, crocodilians and dinosaurs (including birds).
 Synapsids have a single hole (temporal fenestra) low on each side of the skull.
 Primitive synapsids included the largest and fiercest animals of the early Permian such as Dimetrodon.
 Nonmammalian synapsids were traditionally—and incorrectly—called "mammal-like reptiles" or pelycosaurs; we now know they were neither reptiles nor part of reptile lineage.

 Therapsids, a group of synapsids, evolved in the Middle Permian, about 265 million years ago, and became the dominant land vertebrates.
 They differ from basal eupelycosaurs in several features of the skull and jaws, including: larger skulls and incisors which are equal in size in therapsids, but not for eupelycosaurs.
 The therapsid lineage leading to mammals went through a series of stages, beginning with animals that were very similar to their early synapsid ancestors and ending with probainognathian cynodonts, some of which could easily be mistaken for mammals.
-Those stages were characterised by:
+Those stages were characterized by: